Directed Study Pathway Curriculum Advantages

 • Directed study is considered by some students to be less stressful as they feel a flexible schedule is less onerous than a rigid one; however, such flexibility requires excellent time-management and discipline.

 While many students may have developed some independent study habits while in college, some have not honed these skills and it may take a little time to develop appropriate study habits for DSP.
-In the case of some students, the use of time to develop such skills may leave them with insufficient time to master the material and thus creates a disadvantage.
-However, it is recognized that all students require an adjustment period for developing a study approach and learning how to best budget their time.
-For this purpose, early on the DSP curriculum is slowly introduced and geared towards allowing time to develop independent study skills.
+In the case of some students, the use of time to develop such skills may leave them with insufficient time to master the material Pathway directors, faculty advisers, and peer mentors are.
+Since all students require an adjustment period for developing a study approach and learning how to best budget their time.
+The DSP curriculum is slowly introduced and geared towards allowing time for students to develop independent study skills.